-In the table below, use column headings to sort the table.
-Use arrows below the table to toggle the visible entries or adjust the number of visible entries using the drop-down selector at the top left.
+In the table below, sort by using column headings.
+Also, toggle the visible entries using arrows along the top of the table.
+Or adjust the number of visible entries using the drop-down selector at the top left.

 |Abbreviation||Instrument||Citation||Number of items||Time to adminster||Training or certification requirements||Primary use of tool||Background||Notes|